AmadejKrepek/sport-data-visualization/README.md

 - <a href="https://www.npmjs.com/">NPM</a> or <a href="https://yarnpkg.com/">YARN</a> installed

+This project is developed using NPM version <b>8.1.1</b> and anything greater than that will work fine.

 ### Windows and Linux

 Open terminal and go to <b>root</b> of your project directory, then you paste next command: